SdgJlbl/nlp-workshop/README.md

     `pip install -r requirements.txt`.

     Then run `jupyter notebook` to start the notebook.

+For the second and the third parts of the workshop, you will need the pretrained word2vec vectors that you can download [here](https://drive.google.com/file/d/0B7XkCwpI5KDYNlNUTTlSS21pQmM/edit).